What is the Healthy Campus Unit?

 Student Volunteers: We have a group of engaged and passionate volunteers who work with us on all our initiatives around campus and have conversations about wellness with their fellow students.

-Unwind Your Mind: Unwind Your Mind was developed as a way to support students by transforming the library into a space that makes it easier for students to be well physically, socially, and emotionally.
+Unwind Your Mind: Developed as a way to support students during stressful times, Unwind Your Mind transforms campus libraries into spaces that makes it easier for students to be well physically, socially, and emotionally.
 The initiative has been designed to foster student connectedness and bring resources to where students are studying.

-Wellness Champions: To celebrate the efforts of students, staff, faculty and groups (student groups, services, departments, etc.) whose activities and initiatives are contributing towards a culture of wellness at the University of Alberta, The Healthy Campus Unit has launched the Wellness Champion awards to recognize those positively influencing the well-being of our campus community.
+Wellness Champions: To celebrate the efforts of students, staff, faculty and groups (student groups, services, departments, etc.) whose activities and initiatives are contributing towards a culture of wellness at the University of Alberta, The Healthy Campus Unit and Human Resource Services facilitate the Wellness Champion awards, recognizing those who positively influence the well-being of the U of A community.

 Wellness Grants: The Healthy Campus Unit offers grant funding to support the development of new student wellness initiatives at the University of Alberta.
-These grants serve as a way to support the efforts of our campus community in creating a culture of wellness on our campus.
+These grants serve as a way to support the efforts of the U of A community in creating a culture of wellness on our campuses.